docker/docs/datacenter/dtr/2.3/guides/admin/configure/use-your-own-tls-certificates.md

 By default the DTR services are exposed using HTTPS, to ensure all communications between clients and DTR is encrypted.
-Since DTR replicas use self-signed certificates for this, when a client accesses DTR, their browsers won't trust this certificate, so the browser displays a warning message.
+Since DTR replicas use self-signed certificates for this, when a client accesses DTR, their browsers don't trust this certificate, so the browser displays a warning message.

 You can configure DTR to use your own certificates, so that it is automatically